ianlucas1/ethereum_project/docs/dev_agent_experiments/github_cli_execution_log.md

 ### Experiment 0.7c: Re-check PR Status with `gh pr checks` (Post-Completion)

 **Agent's Pre-Action Reasoning (Chain of Thought - CoT):**
 We know from Experiment 0.7b (via user-provided output) that all checks for PR #112 have completed successfully.
-Experiment 0.7 (direct `gh pr checks 112`) failed, likely due to pager issues with in-progress checks.
+Experiment 0.7 (direct `gh pr checks 112`) failed, likely due to pager issues.
 I will now retry `gh pr checks 112` to see if the behavior is different when all checks are in a final, settled state.
 Ideally, it would now output a concise summary without errors.

 **Command(s) Executed:**
 ```sh